Honesty is about telling the truth. It’s easy to be honest most of the time.

 So, an honest person would make sure they’re not trying to misrepresent themselves as a “perfect” or idealized version of themselves on social media.

-There are countless examples of honesty, but I think the above 11 are some of the best and most common.
+There are countless examples of honesty, but I think the above 11 are some of the best and most common that demonstrate you have great personal qualities.
 They show how sometimes being honest can be really hard.
 It’s sometimes easier to lie.

 In our culture, telling little ‘white lies’ is seen as not a bad thing.
 Sometimes it preserves social relationships and prevents people from getting hurt.
 But, in other times, people lie just for their own advantage.
 And this, I think, is the worst example of dishonesty.